backstage/backstage/.changeset/selfish-turkeys-exist.md

 '@backstage/plugin-scaffolder': minor
 ---

-EntityPickers now support flags to control ommit of default namespace
+EntityPickers now support flags to control when to include default namespace in result